natir/ned-et-les-maki/INSTALL.md

 Manual installation
 -------------------

-- Create a directory, for example /opt/nedetlesmaki-game
+- Create a directory, for example /opt/nedetlesmaki-lwjgl
-- Copy the game/target/nedetlesmaki-game-${project.version}.jar, the game/target/natives, game/target/lib game/data folders into it.
+- Copy the game/lwjgl/target/nedetlesmaki-lwjgl-${project.version}.jar, the game/lwjgl/target/natives, game/lwjgl/target/lib and assets folders into it.

 Create packages and installers
 ------------------------------